-Business Process Editors and Document & Component Editors are the electronic versions of Business Process Analysis Worksheets.
-They provide an effective means for business process and information modeling since they can connect directly to business libraries and trading partner directories.
+The creation and maintenance of the Business Process Analysis Worksheets and Business Process and Component Modeling/Analysis are provided in a business person friendly manner by application tools like Business Process Editors and Document Component Editors.
+These tools provide an effective means for business process and information modeling since they can connect directly to business libraries and trading partner directories.
 See Figure 10.1.2-1.
 The tools will support discovery, user friendly forms-based modeling, business process and business information comparison, documentation and help on the analysis process, and capabilities for submitting specifications to controllers of the business libraries.
 Tool suites of business process editors, document & component editors, and CPP/CPA editors will be instrumental in enabling ebXML based e-commerce.